 Having a BLAST – Identifying Sequence Similarities with NCBI

 In this workshop, we will learn to obtain sequence similarity information using NCBI’s BLAST suite.
-We will briefly go over the difference between local versus global alignments and touch upon some of the logic on how sequence similarities are obtained.
-A laptop is required for this workshop.
+We will briefly go over the difference between local and global alignments and touch upon some of the logic on how sequence similarities are obtained.
+A laptop is recommended for this workshop.